kitten-science/kitten-scientists/packages/documentation/docs/installation.md

 !!! warning

-    If you are not familiar with Docker/OCI containers, then you can safely ignore this section.
+    If you're not familiar with Docker/OCI containers, then you can safely ignore this section.

 You can pull any version of the script as a container.
 The images are hosted on the [GitHub registry](https://github.com/kitten-science/kitten-scientists/pkgs/container/kitten-scientists).